 As always, I want to inspire you to make the parts of your home cockpit by yourself.
 Because it is simple, quick and free.

-You can be surprised, but making such a "complex" module as G1000 is one of the most simple things that you could make for your cockpit!
+You may be surprised, but making such a "complex" module as G1000 is one of the most simple things that you could make by hand for your cockpit!

 Currently you can find a dozen of G1000 makers on the sim market that sell their products for price ranging from $600-800 to thousands.
 But, literally, you can make your full-fledged home cockpit for the price of a fraction of such devices cost.

 Some of expensive Gxxx systems can be positioned as "professional, certified" devices for flight schools, but it can be true only if they have their proprietary software embedded in their "stand-alone" device, and they are not using the X-Plane's G1000/GPS graphic visuals as "drag-and-drop" screens.

 In real, most of them are proclaimed as suitable for "home cockpit builders" and it's just a bezels (more or less "realistic") with buttons and inbuit LCD screen which is used for displaying the X-Plane's original G1000 visuals (see below).